Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Background and Setup

 \textbf{Data structure: lattice, neighborhoods, and observed variables.} We consider a rectangular lattice $\gS=\{(i,j)\mid i\in[N_x],\,j\in[N_y]\}$, where each site $s=(i,j)$ indexes a geographic cell.
 For a fixed radius $r>0$, we define the neighborhood of $s$ using the $\ell_\infty$ metric,

+where $\|s'-s\|_\infty=\max\{|i'-i|,|j'-j|\}$.
 Thus $\gN_s$ is the $(2r{+}1)\times(2r{+}1)$ square centered at $s$, excluding $s$ itself.
 We take $r$ to be in \emph{pixels} (multiples of the cell size), though it may also be specified as a physical distance and mapped to the grid resolution.
-Other shapes (e.g., $\ell_2$ balls) are possible, but we use the square $\ell_\infty$ ball by default for computational convenience.
+Other shapes (e.g., $\ell_2$ balls) are possible, but we use the $\ell_\infty$ ball for computational convenience.